-Upgrade your photo game from amateur to pro with our 16 top photography tips
+Upgrade your photo game from amateur to pro with our 17 top photography tips

 Photographers who shoot in dangerous or active situations have to sometimes move quickly, meaning their equipment must be light and easy to carry.
 Caio Guatelli recommends trying to figure out what you’re going to use during your shoot in advance, and to make a concise choice of lenses and other equipment.
 The Brazilian-born photographer specializes in shooting high-speed sports, namely Formula One racing and track and field.
 “I usually choose two lenses, a 35-mm and a telephoto zoom of 70-200mm.
 If the frame doesn’t fit the subject, I move backward or use a naturally-cropped frame.
 If the subject is too far for my lenses, I try to accept it at the size it appears, or simply wait for something better to shoot.”

-Keeping things at level ground
+Keep things at level ground

 “When shooting on uneven terrain, it’s sometimes difficult to optically set a level horizon,” Mead says.
 “Acratech makes a neat Double Axis Spirit Level that slides into the hot shoe of your camera, making leveling your camera an easy task.”

 Sometimes, the best photography accessory is already in your pocket — a smartphone.
-However, this isn’t because of the built-in camera, but rather the apps.
+This isn’t because of the built-in camera, but rather the apps.

 Most pros like to assemble a field kit.